See the Libraries' COVID-19 page for the latest updates on library services.

 How do you register for books by mail?

-Graduate students and faculty must register before making requests.
+Current Penn students, faculty and staff must register before making requests.
 You may REGISTER ONLINE.
 Upon receipt of the registration form, library staff will determine eligibility and reply within three business days.

 Are there delivery restrictions with books by mail?